wecodemore/grunt-githooks/README.md

 });
 ```

+In the template, you've got access to the following variables:

+ - *task*: String with the name of the tasks to be run
+ - *args*: String with the list of arguments to provide to the task
+ - *gruntfileDirectory*: Absolute path to the directory containing the Gruntfile
+ - *preventExit*: Flag telling if the hook should avoid exiting after the grunt task

 #### Extending the plugin

 Pretty annoying when you're using a library that's missing the exact extension point you need to tweak its functionalities?